Algorithmic Accountability

 Framework Design

-We construct your model risk management framework from first principles, drawing on international standards (SR 11-7, SS1/23) adapted for New Zealand's regulatory context.
-The framework addresses FMA conduct expectations, RBNZ prudential requirements, Privacy Act data handling, and CoFI fair conduct obligations in a single coherent governance structure.
+We construct your model risk management framework from first principles, drawing on international standards adapted for New Zealand's light-touch regulatory context.
+The framework addresses FMA conduct expectations, RBNZ prudential requirements, Privacy Act 2020 data handling obligations, CoFI fair conduct requirements, and Treaty of Waitangi considerations in a single coherent governance structure that supports innovation while managing risk.

 03